Last Updated on April 30, 2023

-I was sometimes asked, “What is the best investment you’ve made?”, and for me, my answer is always the same — the best investment which had the greatest return is in myself.
+I was sometimes asked, “What is the best investment you’ve made?”.
+My answer is always the same – the best investment is in myself.

 Investing in yourself does not necessarily require money.
 It requires something of more value — time.

-When I was still in college, I was an average student with an average goal.
-I just want to graduate, pass the board exam, work for forty years, then retire.
+I was an average student with an average goal when I was still in college.
+I want to graduate, pass the board exam, work for forty years, then retire.

-That was common thinking for many Filipinos because we also observed from the previous generations, especially through our parents, relatives, and other adults.
+That was common thinking for many Filipinos because we also observed from the previous generations, especially thru our parents, relatives, and other adults.

-However, there is a turning point in my life that changed my goals and aspirations for the future.
+However, a turning point in my life changed my goals and aspirations for the future.
 I started to re-learn how to learn and how to improve myself.

 Reading and the Importance of Continuous Development

-In the six months that I was unemployed following my board exam, I read a very familiar book for everyone moving in their financial journey.
+In the six months that I was unemployed following my board exam, I read a very familiar book for everyone moving on their financial journey.

 The book I was referring to was Rich Dad, Poor Dad by Robert Kiyosaki.
 Though I can’t entirely agree with some of his ideas, that book was still instrumental in my journey to personal development.

 Following that book, I read more about the opportunities in investing, which opened a gateway to looking up more resources on the Internet.
-Soon, I also learned about budgeting and how to manage my personal finance.
+Soon, I also learned about budgeting and managing my finances.

 That’s why even before I received my first paycheck, I was already moving towards my journey towards financial freedom.

 Sometimes Boredom Can Be Helpful

-Reading has never been my strong point growing up, but I had nothing to do all day when I was on the bench during the first three months of my first job.
+Reading has never been my strong point growing up, but I had nothing to do all day on the bench during the first three months of my first job.

 Because of my abundance of time, I decided to start and soon finished reading To Kill a Mockingbird by Harper Lee.
-I attribute that book to be the one that got me hooked on reading.
+That book was the one that got me hooked on reading.

-In 2015, I was buying and reading more books than I ever did in the first 23 years of my life.
+In 2015, I bought and read more books than I ever did in the first 23 years of my life.